wso2/docs-ob-toolkit-uk/en/docs/learn/consent-management.md

 - **Consent Authorize - `/authorize` endpoint**
   This endpoint can retrieve and persist consents.
 You can add your own steps to retrieve or persist.

-For more information on this, refer to [Consent Management Extensions](../develop/consent-management-manage.md).